cloudnativelabs/kube-router/docs/user-guide.md

       --peer-router-multihop-ttl uint8                Enable eBGP multihop supports -- sets multihop-ttl.
 (Relevant only if ttl >= 2)
       --peer-router-passwords strings                 Password for authenticating against the BGP peer defined with "--peer-router-ips".
       --peer-router-ports uints                       The remote port of the external BGP to which all nodes will peer.
 If not set, default BGP port (179) will be used. (default [])
+      --pod-egress-ip-annotation string               Node annotation to determine the ip to use for pod egress.
+If no annotation is found on the node, the pod source ip will be masqueraded to the node ip if pod egress is enabled. (default "kube-router.io/pod.egress.ip")
       --router-id string                              BGP router-id.
 Must be specified in a ipv6 only cluster.
       --routes-sync-period duration                   The delay between route updates and advertisements (e.g. '5s', '1m', '2h22m').
 Must be greater than 0. (default 5m0s)
       --run-firewall                                  Enables Network Policy -- sets up iptables to provide ingress firewall for pods. (default true)